41 Important Neuroscience Terms For Teachers

-As education continues to evolve, adding in new trends, technologies, standards, and 21st century thinking habits, there is one constant that doesn’t change.
+As education continues to evolve, adding in new trends, technologies, standards, and 21st-century thinking habits, there is one constant that doesn’t change: The human brain.

-But neuroscience isn’t exactly accessible to most educators, rarely published, and when it is, it’s often full of odd phrasing and intimidating jargon.
+But neuroscience isn’t exactly accessible to most educators, rarely published, and when it is, it’s often full of clinical phrasing and intimidating jargon.
 Worse, there seems to be a disconnect between the dry science of neurology, and the need teachers have for relevant tools, resources, and strategies in the classroom.
-In regards to the disconnect, we’ll continue to strive to create content that is both expert and accessible, as The Simple Things I Do To Promote Brain-Based Learning In My Classroom
+In regards to the disconnect, we’ll continue to strive to create content that is both expert and accessible, as we did in The Simple Things I Do To Promote Brain-Based Learning In My Classroom.

-The best approach with a list like this is to bookmark and share the page, and comeback to it intermittently.
-We’ll also add it as its own page later this week.
+The best approach with a list like this might be to bookmark and share the page, and comeback to it intermittently.

 The affective filter an emotional state of stress in children during which they are not responsive to processing, learning, and storing new information.
 This affective (emotional) filter is in the amygdala, which becomes hyperactive during periods of high stress.
 In this hyperstimulated state, new information does not pass through the amygdala to reach the higher thinking centers of the brain.